chenxingqiang/jax-ml/doc/glossary.rst

     inductive
         Inductive (contrasted with :term:`transductive`) machine learning
         builds a model of some data that can then be applied to new instances.
-        Most estimators in Scikit-learn are inductive, having :term:`predict` and/or :term:`transform` methods.
+        Most estimators in Jax-learn are inductive, having :term:`predict` and/or :term:`transform` methods.

     joblib
-        A Python library (https://joblib.readthedocs.io) used in Scikit-learn to facilite simple parallelism and caching.
+        A Python library (https://joblib.readthedocs.io) used in Jax-learn to facilite simple parallelism and caching.
 Joblib is oriented towards efficiently working with numpy arrays, such as through use of :term:`memory mapping`.
 See :ref:`parallelism` for more